coollabsio/coolify/CONTRIBUTING.md

 #### How to start after you set up your local fork?

 This repository works better with [pnpm](https://pnpm.io) due to the lock file.
-I recommend you to give it a try and use `pnpm` as well because it is cool and efficient!

-You need to have [Docker Engine](https://docs.docker.com/engine/install/) installed locally.

 ## 🧑‍💻 Developer contribution